m1ci/gdocs2md/README.md

 1. Tools > Script Manager
 2. Select "convertDefaultFolder()" function.
 3. Click Run button.
 4. All documents in the folder will be converted to markdown, and resulting files put in a new subfolder called "ExportedMarkdown-TIMESTAMP" where TIMESTAMP is the current ISO GMT timestamp.
+Note that during conversion, the export folder will be named "ExportedMarkdown-IN-PROGRESS" - see notes below in Miscellaneous section on resuming.

 ### Settings
 There are several optional features, convertDefaultFolder() runs with most features enabled, however most other functions take a settings object.
 The following fields should be set to true to enable the corresponding features: